theXiaoWang/Movie-Generator/README.md

 ## Overview

-This chatbot uses gpt-3.5-turbo and DALL·E 3 API to generate a movie plot, a title and a poster based on the prompt from which users have entered.
-The movie generator is fine tuned to tailor generating engaging, professional movie.
-Each movie is about 350 words long.
+This chatbot utilizes GPT-3.5 Turbo and the DALL·E 3 API to generate a movie plot, title, and poster based on prompts entered by users.
+The movie generator is finely tuned to excel at creating engaging, professional movies.
+Each movie synopsis is approximately 350 words long.

 ## Features